Joey Wendle Player Props: Marlins vs. Orioles

 Joey Wendle At The Plate

-- Wendle has 13 doubles, two triples, a home run and eight walks while hitting .274.
+- Wendle is hitting .275 with 13 doubles, two triples, a home run and nine walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.